scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 This alert lets you know if a kubernetes cluster cannot start envoy pods for one of the following reasons.

-* CrashLoopBackOff: application problem.
+* CrashLoopBackOff:
-* CreateContainerConfigError: manifests or helm template have error in configmap or secrets.
+* CreateContainerConfigError:
-* CreateContainerError: kubernetes problem.
+* CreateContainerError:
-* ErrImagePull: docker image not found.
+* ErrImagePull:
-* ImagePullBackOff: tells us that Kubernetes was not able to find the image.
+* ImagePullBackOff:
-* InvalidImageName: tag image contain only number not strings.
+* InvalidImageName:

 ### Example Alert